ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 }
 ```

+**Note**: entities above have been shortened for brevity, see their individual sections elsewhere in this specification.

-Note that the order of the `@graph` list is not significant.
+The order of the `@graph` list is not significant.
+Above we see that the RO-Crate JSON-LD graph contain the _RO-Crate Metadata File Descriptor_, the _Root Data Entity_, any _Data Entities_ and any _Contextual Entities_.

+### Describing entities in JSON-LD

-Properties of an entity can refer to another URL or entity by using the form `{"@id": "uri-reference"}` as in the example above where the `author` property in the `File` entity referring to the `Person` entity identified as `#alice`.
+Properties of an entity can refer to another URL or entity by using the form `{"@id": "uri-reference"}` as in the example above, where the `author` property in the `File` entity refer to the `Person` entity, identified as `#alice`.

 Identifiers in `@id` MUST be valid _absolute URIs_ like <http://example.com/> or _URI references_, _URI paths_ relative to the RO-Crate root directory.
 Care must be taken to express any relative paths using `/` separator and escape special characters like space (`%20`).
 As JSON-LD supports _IRIs_, international characters in identifiers SHOULD be encoded in UTF-8 rather than `%`-escaped.

-It is RECOMMENDED that any referenced _contextual entities_ are also described in the _RO-Crate Metadata File_ with the same identifier.
-Similarly it is RECOMMENDED that any _contextual entity_ in the _RO-Crate Metadata file_ is linked to from at least one of the other entities using the same identifier.

 Because the _RO-Crate JSON-LD_ is _flattened_, all described entities must be direct children of the `@graph` element rather than being nested under another property or list.